nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect : How `edit` may be executed**

 * **Alternative 1 (current choice)** : User can edit either a client or a product at a time
-    * Pros : Allows the user to focus on editing a particular client or product
+    * Pros : Focus on editing a particular client or product
     * Cons : Unable to edit multiple clients or products at the same time
 * **Alternative 2** : User can edit multiple clients or products
-    * Pros : Saves time if the user wish to edit a field in all clients or products to the same value
+    * Pros : Saves time if editing a field in all clients or products to the same value
     * Cons : More complex code which would lead to higher amount of error

 ### View Client/Product Feature

-This feature allows the users to view the details of the `Client` or `Product` of their choice.
+This feature views the details of the `Client` or `Product` of their choice.
 When viewing a `Client`, more details such as `Products` bought before, will be visible to the user.
-The user input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.
+Input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.

 First, `LogicManager` will call `AddressBookParser`, which will pass the inputs to `ViewClientCommandParser`, parsing